James4Ever0/notes/Manual And Automatic Video Creation.md

 ---

-Capcut has released its [online video editor](https://www.capcut.cn/editor) so that one can use it on multiple platforms.
+Capcut has released its [online video editor](https://www.capcut.cn/editor) (basically shit) so that one can use it on multiple platforms.

 ---